 The cost of the rabbit ($35-$200+)

 The cost of your rabbit will vary significantly depending on where you get them.
 If you visit an animal rescue, you might be able to adopt your new bunny for a small fee.
-At the rescue centers I’ve volunteered with, the fees ranged from about $35-$50.
+At the rescue centers I’ve volunteered with, the adoption fees ranged from about $35-$50.
 It’s possible they could be slightly cheaper or more expensive in your area, but they’ll likely be in the same general range.
 This fee helps to buy food and bedding for animals while they’re in the shelter, and it also helps to offset the cost of any neuter surgery or medical attention the rabbits required when they first came to the shelter.

 However, if you’re looking for a specific breed, you’ll often have to find a breeder to purchase your rabbit.
-That can end up running you a couple of hundred dollars, and many breeders have a waiting list for bringing home new bunnies.
+That can end up running you a couple of hundred dollars, and many of the more reputable breeders have a waiting list for bringing home new bunnies.
 Rare breeds of rabbits can even cost thousands of dollars.

 Even if you have your heart set on a specific breed, I always recommend checking out your local animal shelter.
 You never know what kinds of rabbits you’ll find there and you might just fall in love with another bunny unexpectedly.
 Even better, you’ll be rescuing a rabbit and helping to prevent the overpopulation of animal shelters.